 Hemenway lists as a simple example of a guild the "three sisters" (corn, beans, and squash): corn stalks provide a trellis for beans, the beans supply nitrogen to the soil, and the squash leaves inhibit weeds and conserve water.

 The benefits of forest gardens:

 - They are self-maintaining.
-They don't need weeding, watering, digging or feeding and can be left to look after itself for weeks, even months, on end.
+They don't need weeding, watering, digging, or feeding and can be left to look after themselves for weeks or even months.
 They are disease resistant.

 - They are productive.
 They reduce your weekly food bill by providing you with free, organic produce grown in your own backyard

 - They can be implemented in any outdoor space, whether it be the backyard of an inner-city terrace or the grounds of country estates.